piotay/pfb2025/problemsets/later/Python_05_JOE.md

 The differences is that when using the "set" command, each item in the string becomes a separate item in the set

 # Problem 11
-Write a script to find the intersection, difference, union, and symetrical difference between these two sets.
+Write a script to find the intersection, difference, union, and symmetrical difference between these two sets.

 ```
 Set_A = set(['3','14','15','9','26','5','35','9'])